 Net Worth Distribution

-71% of my total assets.
+68% 71% of my total assets.
 I have no plans to own more, for now, but plan to buy a house to raise a family soon.
-The industrial warehouse is rented by a printing house company an adds a little over 1000€/month of gross passive income.
-My mum enjoys most of it, so I don’t count it as a passive income but as an occasional income, though this will change soon.
+The industrial warehouse is rented out to a printing house company an adds a little over 1000€/month of gross passive income.
+My mum enjoys most of it, so I don’t count it as a passive income but as an occasional income, though this may change soon.

-21 % of my total assets.
-The 10% is invested in alternative investments like P2P/B lending and Real Estate Crowdfunding.
+23 21 % of my total assets.
+The 10% is invested in alternative investments assets like P2P/B lending and Real Estate Crowdfunding.
 Considering the risks, this is the limit I am happy to invest via crowdfunding platforms for now.
 However, I will keep diversifying among platforms and even include new ones.
-My investment portfolio provides me with an average of 400 EUR/month of passive income.
+My investment portfolio provides me with a TTM average of 416 400 EUR/month of passive income.

 Corporate bonds make up 4.1%

 4% of my total assets.
+No proportion changes compared to Q3.
 These are a mix of short-term and mid/long-term bonds from the USA.
-Yields are low 3.5% but provide a
+Yields are low, about 3.5%, but provide the

-Treasury Bills, my safest investment, makes up 2% of my total assets, same proportion as last quarter.
+Treasury Bills, my safest investment, makes up 2% of my total assets, which is the same proportion as last quarter.